 Your fly set for fly fishing with nymphs should include a vast range of flies with different weights and sizes.
-If you looked in my fly box you’d find 4 sizes of prince nymphs and all with different weight bead heads, the same goes for other patterns like pheasant tail nymphs and hares ears.
+If you looked in my fly box you’d find 4 sizes of prince nymph fly and all with different weight bead heads, the same goes for other patterns like a pheasant tail nymph and hares ears.

 Here is what you should have in your fly box:

 - Imitative flies that imitate exactly what is hatching at the time of year